bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 JavaScript to add options to your forms, to pre-fill data based on previous input, and even to check that passwords match.

--   4.00.Link to All of the Code for Week Four
+-   4.00 Link to All of the Code for Week Four

--   4.00.Introduction to Forms
+-   4.00 Introduction to Forms

 1.  **Code With Me: Randomizing Your Images Using Arrays (1)**